 Jordan: Going through university, it felt like everything was focused on short-term learning goals—write this essay, study for this exam, over and over.
 Looking back now though, I think less about all of the individual things I learned than I do about how I became better at interpreting information over time.
 Will I always remember what year Bismarck consolidated the German states?
 Maybe not, but I will always have the skills I learned in critical thinking.

 2. You can learn what you’re capable of—when you put your mind to it

-Shawn: In my first and second years, I often felt rather confused, especially in courses like calc and stats.
-So, I got myself to get help, from attending office hours to investing more study time in these subjects than in ones I understood better.
+Shawn: In my first and second years, I often felt confused in courses like calc and stats.
+So, I started attending office hours and investing more study time in these subjects than in ones I understood better.
 In the end, I managed to surpass my expectations of how I would do (whew).
 Now I’ve learned to stay motivated and goal-oriented, no matter what challenges I have up ahead.